-- All financial statements, copies of sanction, appropriate per competitor participation fee and any other financial obligations must be received by the National AAU Karate Treasurer ten (10) days after closing ceremonies of the qualifying event.
-Failure to do so shall result in an additional \$5.00 per athlete late penalty fee. - Unreported events may disqualify any athletes from that qualifying competition or to participate in and to receive any awards at the AAU National Karate Championships. - Future awards for qualifiers and sanctions will be withheld for any organizations or individuals who fail to meet this requirement. - For District level qualifying events, a \$5.00 per competitor participation fee and any other financial obligations must be received by the National AAU Karate Treasurer ten days after closing ceremonies of the qualifying event.
-Failure to do so shall result in an additional \$5.00 per athlete late penalty fee. - For Regional level qualifying events, a \$10.00 per competitor participation fee and any other financial obligations must be received by the National AAU Karate Treasurer ten days after closing ceremonies of the qualifying event.
-Failure to do so shall result in an additional \$10.00 per athlete late penalty fee.
+A. All financial statements, copies of license, appropriate per competitor participation fee and any other financial obligations must be received by the National AAU Karate Treasurer ten (10) days after closing ceremonies of the qualifying event.
+Failure to do so shall result in an additional \$3.00 per athlete late penalty fee.

+- B. Unreported events may disqualify any athletes from that qualifying competition or to participate in and to receive any awards at the AAU National Karate Championships. - C. Future awards for qualifiers and licenses will be withheld for any organizations or individuals who fail to meet this requirement. - D. For District/Regional level qualifying events, a \$5.00/\$5.00 per competitor participation fee and any other financial obligations must be received by the National AAU Karate Treasurer ten days after closing ceremonies of the qualifying event.